chronologicaldot/CopperLang/README.md

-# Copper Virtual Machine (CopperVM)
+# Copper Lang Interpreter
-This repository contains an interpreter that runs code of the Copper language - a statically-typed, loose syntax programming language that uses stack-frame-based variable lifetimes (no GC needed).
+This repository contains an interpreter that runs code of the Copper language - a statically-typed, loose syntax programming language.
 For more information, see the [blog](http://copperlang.wordpress.com).

 ## Table of Contents
 1. Basic Introduction to the Language